You’ve decided you’re ready to become a yoga instructor. YAY!!!

 It’s mostly for yoga and fitness studios in the US to assure that the yoga instructors they hire have completed a minimum level of education as a yoga instructor.
 It doesn’t, however, ensure that you actually practice yoga, that you have any teaching skills, or that your training program was of high quality.

-While it is certainly helpful when applying for a teaching job at a yoga studio, it’s not necessary for other more lucrative teaching gigs (like being an online yoga instructor or course creator).
+While it is certainly helpful when applying for a teaching job at a yoga studio, it’s not necessary for other more lucrative teaching gigs (like being a yoga instructor online or course creator).

 If you’re clear about your goals for your training program, then you’ll be more clear about whether or not an RYT certification is necessary.